peavers/peavers-ui/README.md

 [![Curseforge](https://img.shields.io/curseforge/dt/1046194?label=CurseForge&color=F16436)](https://www.curseforge.com/wow/addons/peaversui)

 PeaversUI is a comprehensive World of Warcraft addon designed to streamline your UI by automatically applying pre-configured settings to a variety of popular addons.
 This ensures a consistent and optimized UI across all your characters.
 PeaversUI is perfect for players who want to avoid the hassle of manually configuring their UI every time they create a new character or reinstall their game.

-## Key Features
-- **Automatic Profile Application:** Automatically applies pre-configured settings to supported addons.
-- **Consistent UI:** Ensures your UI looks and feels the same across all characters and game sessions.

-## Supported Addons
+## Addon Profiles

 - Bartender4
 - Cell
 - Details!
 Damage Meter